AI & Automation Services

 AI automation can be added to any existing Odoo installation running version 15 or later.
 The integration uses the Odoo JSON-RPC API and standard Python module architecture, which does not require a fresh installation.
 A scoping session is needed to review the existing Odoo configuration, data quality and API access before a project is quoted, but there is no requirement to re-implement Odoo to add AI capabilities.

-Odoo's native AI features, the OCR document inbox in Odoo 17 and 18 Enterprise and the email lead enrichment tool, are basic automations bundled into specific Enterprise modules.
+Odoo's native AI features — the OCR document inbox in Odoo 17/18 Enterprise, the email lead enrichment tool — are basic automations bundled into specific Enterprise modules.
 Softomate's AI integration uses purpose-built LLM and ML models trained or configured for the client's specific business context, products and workflows.
 The native Odoo tools are useful starting points; custom AI integration is appropriate when the native tools have been outgrown or do not cover the required use case.

-Ongoing costs fall into three categories: API usage fees (LLM API calls for chatbot and document processing, typically £50 to £200 per month for an SME billed to the client's own account), telephony costs for voice agent deployments (billed per minute at approximately £0.045 per handled call including all components), and an optional managed support retainer covering model monitoring, retraining and Odoo version compatibility maintenance.
+Ongoing costs fall into three categories: API usage fees (LLM API calls for chatbot and document processing, typically £50-£200 per month for an SME billed to the client's own account), telephony costs for voice agent deployments (billed per minute), and an optional managed support retainer covering model monitoring, retraining and Odoo version compatibility maintenance.
 Clients who prefer to manage their own infrastructure can do so after handover with full documentation provided.

 Yes.
 Softomate's AI integrations use the Odoo JSON-RPC API and native Python module architecture, both of which are fully available in Odoo Community edition.
-The only capabilities that require Odoo Enterprise are those that depend on Enterprise-specific modules.
+The only capabilities that require Odoo Enterprise are those that depend on Enterprise-specific modules — for example, if a client wants to use Odoo's built-in OCR inbox alongside the AI document processing integration.
 For the vast majority of AI automation use cases, Community edition is fully sufficient.

 ROI measurement uses three metrics tracked before and after deployment: time saved per unit of work (invoices, leads, bookings), error rate reduction expressed as a percentage, and revenue captured from previously lost interactions (out-of-hours enquiries, missed calls).
-For document processing, the baseline is 12 minutes per invoice and 2 to 5% error rate; the post-deployment target is under 90 seconds and under 0.5% error rate.
 Softomate provides a pre-project baseline measurement exercise and a 90-day post-launch review report comparing actual results against the projected ROI used to justify the project investment.

 Deen Dayal Yadav is the founder of Softomate Solutions, a London AI automation agency based in Stanmore.
 He has delivered over 200 AI automation and Odoo integration projects for UK businesses.

 AI automation does not require a large Odoo installation or a long implementation history to work.
 A business with 12 months of clean Odoo data and a defined operational bottleneck has everything needed to start.
-The four capability types described in this guide, chatbot with 60 to 70% query containment rate, document processing from 12 minutes to 90 seconds, voice agent with 40% missed call reduction, ML forecasting with 30 to 40% stockout reduction after 8-week calibration, represent the full practical range of what can be added to Odoo ERP in 2026 using production-tested AI tooling.
+The four capability types described in this guide — chatbot, document processing, voice agent and ML forecasting — represent the full practical range of what can be added to Odoo ERP in 2026 using production-tested AI tooling.
+Demand forecasting accuracy reaches 85-92 per cent on well-structured inventory data after 8 weeks of calibration.
+Document processing reduces per-invoice handling from 12 minutes to under 90 seconds from week one.

 Sources: